mh-cz/ftview-se-me/README.md

 ### Note
 Heavily vibecoded.
+XML files do not save images
 This will not produce a 1:1 screen copy.
 It will copy various elements and groups but ME compared to SE is incredibly dumb and limited.
-It converts the RSV32/SE multistate indicator activex object (reverse-engineered) to a regular ME multistate indicator.
+It also has a functionality to convert RSView32/SE ActiveX multistate indicator object (reverse-engineered) to a regular ME multistate indicator.